 *If you file a complaint, you may be required to attend a formal hearing and provide testimony in support of your complaint should a decision be made to file formal charges against a licensee.

 There are several ways in which to file your complaint:

 *You may click here to Download the Statement of Complaint Form (You will need Adobe Acrobat or Adobe Reader to view this form.
-If you do not have either, then please click on the link in the left hand navigation bar to get a free Adobe Acrobat Reader).
-Return completed form by mail to the Professional Compliance Office at:Department of State, Professional Compliance Office, PO Box 2649, 2601 North Third Street, Harrisburg, PA 17105-2649.
+If you do not have either please click on the link in the left hand navigation bar to get a free Adobe Acrobat Reader) and return it by mail to the Professional Compliance Office at:Department of State, Professional Compliance Office, PO Box 2649, 2601 North Third Street, Harrisburg, PA 17105-2649.
 Be sure to include any attachments and supporting documents (legible copies, no originals) that you wish to provide in support of your complaint.